FastMoq

 • a provider-first architecture with explicit provider registration and selection

-• a new package split for abstractions, database helpers, and provider-specific adapters
+• a new package split for abstractions, Azure SDK helpers, Azure Functions helpers, database helpers, web helpers, and provider-specific adapters

 • provider-neutral verification and scenario-building APIs for newer tests